Five Herbal Tonics for Pollen Season Woes

 fang feng

 1. Reishi or "Medicinal Mushrooms": Medicinal mushrooms have been used for centuries to help with everything from balancing blood sugar to decreasing inflammation.
 But they are also well-known for their immune-boosting properties.
-Reishi mushrooms are adaptogenic and they help regulate stress in the body.
-This is great for allergy sufferers because allergies can be exacerbated by stress.
+Reishi mushrooms are adaptogenic, and they help maintain stress in the body.
+This may be a helpful option for those with seasonal sensitivities, as stress is known to influence the body's immune responses.

 Herbs can be very beneficial and help keep the body healthy.
 The herbs and formulas mentioned above are just a few examples that would be good to have around if you suffer from allergies.
 Ask us to find out more about these herbs, we can help you navigate the world of medicinal herbs and find the exact combination right for you.